 procedures to investigate causes and impacts including impact monitoring programs for releases to waters and/or land.

-training of staff to enable them to effectively respond.
+training of staff to enable them to effectively respond to environmental emergency incidents.

 procedures to notify the administering authority, local government, and any potentially impacted landholder.

+Plant and equipment operation and maintenance

 (General 17 All plant and equipment must be maintained and operated in their proper and effective PESCC 4) condition.

 (General 18) The following infrastructure must be signed with a unique reference name or number in such a way that it is clearly observable: